dhruvldrp9/Web-Scraper/README.md

-# 🕸️ Selective Web Scraper
+# 🕸️ Web Scraper

 ## Overview

-The Selective Web Scraper is a powerful, flexible Python-based web scraping tool that allows users to extract various types of content from websites with granular control.
+The Web Scraper is a powerful, flexible Python-based web scraping tool that allows users to extract various types of content from websites with granular control.
 Built using Streamlit, this application provides an intuitive web interface for web scraping tasks.

 ## Features